survivejs/webpack-book/manuscript/building_with_webpack/04_processing_with_babel.md

 ...
 ```

 It is important to note that it does **not** transform ES6 specific syntax, such as `(lazy) => {` in the example, to ES5!
 This can be a problem especially on older browsers.
-It is also problematic if you minify your code through UglifyJS as it doesn't support ES6 syntax yet.
-If you try to process the code through UglifyJS, it will raise an error when it encounters the syntax it doesn't understand.
+It is also problematic if you minify your code through UglifyJS as it doesn't support ES6 syntax yet and will raise an error when it encounters the syntax it doesn't understand.

 One way to work around this problem is to process the code through [Babel](https://babeljs.io/), a popular JavaScript compiler that supports ES6 features and more.
 It resembles ESLint in that it is built on top of presets and plugins.
 Presets are collections of plugins and you can define your own as well.